jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 For each file that contains a fragment of the pattern, they execute this command:

-`automate pattern add-codetemplate "<file-path>"`
+`automate edit add-codetemplate "<file-path>"`

 > This command registers a "Code Template" on the `AcmeAPI` pattern, which will be automatically name like `CodeTemplate1`, which contains all the code from the file at the specified relative `<file-path>`

 For this codebase, this will be four similar commands:

-* `automate pattern add-codetemplate "backend/controllers/BookingController.cs"`
+* `automate edit add-codetemplate "backend/controllers/BookingController.cs"`
-* `automate pattern add-codetemplate "backend/services/BookingService.cs"`
+* `automate edit add-codetemplate "backend/services/BookingService.cs"`
-* `automate pattern add-codetemplate "backend/controllers/IBookingService.cs"`
+* `automate edit add-codetemplate "backend/controllers/IBookingService.cs"`
-* `automate pattern add-codetemplate "backend/data/Bookings.cs"`
+* `automate edit add-codetemplate "backend/data/Bookings.cs"`

 > This means now that conceptually, the pattern called `AcmeAPI` has a root element (called `AcmeAPI`) with four code templates called `CodeTemplate1` `CodeTemplate2`, `CodeTemplate3` and `CodeTemplate4`.